LavaMoat/cytoplasm/README.md

 If an object is created in space A, passed to space B, then to space C, and returned to space A, it will be given to space A unwrapped as a raw object.

 ##### support for any object type
 the membrane is intended to support any type of javascript object (TypedArray instances, objects with prototype chains, Proxy instances). empty values (`null`, `undefined`) and non-object values (number, string) are passed through un-wrapped.
+Primordials (`Object`, `Object.prototype`, etc) are also passed through unwrapped.

 ##### set distortions per-object
 distortions can be set in two ways: